 I live on a small farm with my dog Sonja (two weeks a month), about 80 free range pigs, 18 chickens, and a bee hive.
 I moved to this farm 6 years ago, from a Stockholm suburb.

 Since three years, I have a charcuterie/butchery workshop where I produce high quality air-dried meat products and fresh sausages from my pigs.
 I sell my products in a tiny shop next to the charcuterie workshop and directly to some of Sweden's best restaurants.
 My goal is to make the best charcuterie in Sweden.
 Every second Saturday I make deliveries to customers in Stockholm and Uppsala.
 I am passionate about real food and would not dream about putting anything but the best quality ingredients in my sausages, and I do not put any unnecessary chemicals in them.

 Since September 2013 I've had volunteers living and working with me and it has been a great experience.
 I usually have 1-3 volunteers at the same time.
-Three weeks is the minimum stay at my farm, but I always prioritize volunteers that want to stay for a longer period, as well as older volunteers rather than younger.
+Three weeks is the minimum stay at my farm, but I always prioritize volunteers that want to stay for a longer period.

 I gladly accept volunteers also during the winter.

 My small farm is not organic certified, but I believe that our rare breed pigs have an even better life than any certification would certify.
 My pigs are free range all year around, I buy their fodder from an organic certified (KRAV) pig farmer.
 I do not castrate the boar piglets, but vaccinate them against boar taint.
 I let the litter suckle the sows as long as the sows allow it.
 I do not cut their tails and I do not give them preventive medicine.
 I give them a lot of straw, hay and cuddling.
 I take them to an abattoir when they have reached at least one and a half years of age.